ttltrk/TTT/FLASHCARDS/SQL_FLASH/SQL_FLASH.md

 SELECT city, address FROM trk_test_01 WHERE city NOT IN ('GS', 'Dallas', 'toronto');

 --LIKE
+--The LIKE operator is used in a WHERE clause to search for a specified pattern in a column.
 SELECT lastname FROM trk_test_01 WHERE lastname LIKE '%i';

 ----------------------------------------------------------------